startoday/php-Hack_learning_notes/hack_OOD.md

 $b = new FunctionBox(() ==> { echo "hello"; });
 ($b->value)(); //Use parentheses to access and call the wrapped function.
 ```

+3. If a method is intended to override a method in a parent class, you should annotate it with <<_ _ Override>>.
+This has no runtime effect, but ensures you get a type error if the parent method is removed.
+Hack does not support method overloading.
+Subclasses methods must have a return type, parameters and visibility that is compatible with the parent class.